| NEW TECHNOLOGY

 Beyond Mechanization: Work and Technology in a Post-Industrial Age

-- Common notion that computers eliminate the need for human skill is wrong; new cybernetic technology creates new sources of error and failure that require the vigilance and intervention of highly skilled workers
+- Common notion that computers eliminate the need for human skill is wrong; new cybernetic technology creates new sources of

 by Larry Hirshhorn, 1984;